Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

-# This project is about Lithuania market statistics which come from official Lithuania portal.
+# This project is about creating Lithuania market statistics ETP pipeline with GCP Dataflow.

 # About project:
-load data lithuania population from statistikos departamentas+ parse it and store in Cloud storage+
+Load data lithuania population from statistikos departamentas+ parse it and store in Cloud storage+

 parse all products id
 store it also in cloud storage

-create scheduled piepeline via dataflow and / or dataproc / data fusion
+create scheduled piepeline via dataflow

 # API source / info:
 https://osp.stat.gov.lt/web/guest/rdb-rest